About DMV Pathway

 What we cover

 Our directory is organized first by state and then by county, mirroring the structure of US local government.
 Within each county we list the four offices most relevant to construction and land use: the building permits office, the zoning and planning department, the building inspections department, and the code enforcement office.
-For each office we publish the standard contact information, typical office hours, and a plain-language summary of the services that office handles and the documents you should bring with you.
+We publish a plain-language summary of the services each office handles and the documents you should bring with you.
+We do not publish office addresses, phone numbers, hours, or fee tables — an earlier version of this site did, but that contact and fee data was a placeholder generated for layout purposes and could not be verified for any specific jurisdiction, so we removed it rather than risk sending readers to the wrong office or the wrong number.
+Please use your county government's official website for current contact information and fees.

 We deliberately do not try to publish the entire municipal code or every form for every jurisdiction.
 There are excellent state and federal resources for that, and codes change often enough that any third-party reproduction will be wrong within months of publication.
 Our job is to get you to the right counter; once you are there, the people behind it will give you the current forms.